equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 > Too see list of all methods provided via `Enumerable` do
 > `foo.public_methods`

-### Simple Enumerable colection class mapping domain
+### Simple Enumerable colection class mapping your domain

 So far nothing valuable, lets do some real life usage example, and by real-life I mean I'll demonstrate actual